 Ok, it’s not perfect.
 But it’s a good starting point.
 I need to keep practicing, and to make lots more drawings!

-Full disclosure: I personally own and use all of these materials.
-If you buy anything using my links, Amazon will pay me a small commission (no cost to you - thank you for your support).
-But if you prefer to shop elsewhere, no problem!
+Full disclosure: I personally own and use all of these.
+If you buy anything using my links, Amazon will pay me a small commission (no cost to you - thank you!).
+But if you normally shop somewhere else, it's totally ok too.

 So, is there a repeatable process I can follow to create these doodles?
 Yes!
 Below are 5 steps to follow.
 Let me know in the comments if they work for you.
 Or maybe you have steps you like to follow?